Best daily deals

 It’s highly unlikely that you will be able to connect your TV via a USB headset.
 Most Smart TVs have USB ports these days, but the inclusion of USB soundcards is pretty uncommon among televisions—it’s really more of a PC or gaming console thing.
 If you have an intermediary like a soundbar or media center, and it advertises USB output, that could work.

-With all these solutions, you’ll be able to connect your headphones to your TV in no time.
-Enjoy your gaming session, your movie marathon, or your sick work-from-home setup.
+With all these solutions, you can connect your headphones to your TV in no time.
+Enjoy your gaming session, movie marathon, or sick work-from-home setup.

 Frequently asked questions